chaoss/wg-value/focus-areas/individual-value/README.md

 # Individual Value

-**Gaol:** Identify if a project is valuable to me as an individual user or contributor.
+**Goal:** Identify if a project is valuable to me as an individual user or contributor.

 Name | Question
 --- | ---